 Compensation and Management Development Committee.
 The Compensation Committee assists the Board in ensuring that the officers and key management of the Company are effectively compensated in terms of salaries, incentive compensation, and other benefits that are internally equitable and externally competitive.
 As described in more detail in the "Compensation Discussion and Analysis" section, the Compensation Committee is guided by its compensation philosophy - that executives should be fairly compensated for creating appropriate long-term returns for shareholders.
 As noted above, the Compensation Committee also analyzes and determines the risks, if any, created by our compensation policies and practices.
-In addition, the Compensation Committee is responsible for reviewing and assessing the talent development and succession management actions concerning the officers and key employees of the Company.
+In addition, the Compensation Committee is responsible for reviewing and assessing the talent development and succession strategies concerning the non-CEO officers and key employees of the Company.
 Each current member of the Compensation Committee is independent as defined by New York Stock Exchange listing standards and SEC rules.

 Nominating/Corporate Governance Committee.
-The Charter for the Nominating/ Corporate Governance Committee provides that the primary functions of this Committee are to assist the Board of Directors in (i) ensuring that the Company is operated in accordance with prudent and practical corporate governance standards; (ii) ensuring that the Board consists of an appropriate number of independent directors, sufficient to satisfy the threshold requirements established by the Company's Corporate Governance Standards, New York Stock Exchange listing standards and other regulations; and (iii) identifying candidates for the Board.
-This Committee also assists the Audit Committee with oversight of the Company's non-financial ethical, legal, and regulatory compliance.
+The Charter for the Nominating/Corporate Governance Committee provides that the primary functions of this Committee are to assist the Board of Directors in (i) ensuring that the Company is operated in accordance with prudent and practical corporate governance standards; (ii) ensuring that the Board consists of an appropriate number of independent directors, sufficient to satisfy the threshold requirements established by the Company's Corporate Governance Standards, New York Stock Exchange listing standards and other regulations; and (iii) identifying potential candidates for the Board.
 Each current member of the Nominating/Corporate Governance Committee is independent as defined by New York Stock Exchange listing standards and SEC rules.